ashenbotheju/EJS-basics/README.md

 # EJS-basics
 Embedded JavaScript basics

-The server was created using Node.js and Express
+The server was created using Node.js and Express, Using Embedded JavaScript,
-Using Embedded JavaScript
 Basic HTML and CSS